 Find Tonya on Instagram and on Facebook

 As mentioned in an earlier post, Tonya is a furniture refinishing Rockstar!
 She is able to pump out the most amazing upcycled furniture and shares her work day after day on Instagram.
 The amount of pieces she refinishes while being a full-time teacher is incredible!
 Tonya has a large local customer base who love to drop off their latest thrift or antique finds to have Tonya work her magic on them.
 I knew I needed to hear what she had to say about her favorite white paint.
-As Tonya shared in my Best black paint for furniture post, she swears by Rustoleum Spray paint and boy is she the expert on its application!
+As Tonya shared in my Best black paint for Furniture post, she swears by Rustoleum Spray paint, and boy is she the expert on its application!
 She typically goes between semi-gloss and matte depending on the piece.
-When choosing the best spray paint for furniture and her process is as follows:
+When choosing the best spray paint for furniture her process is as follows:

-From Tonya
+From Tonya:

 I use Rustoleum spray paints for most pieces— and my favorites would be their white in a semi-gloss sheen and their heirloom white in a satin sheen!!
 White obviously is a true white and heirloom white is more of a cream— but it doesn’t have any yellow undertones!
 If I spray with other paints in my sprayer I like Sherwin Williams Alabaster and Benjamin Moore White Dove and Melange Paperie White